 I am Associate Professor in Theatre Studies at the Department of Linguistic, Literary and Aesthetic Studies, University of Bergen, Norway.
-Here, I am heading the Theatre History and Dramaturgy Research Group and am editor-in-chief of the double-blind peer reviewed journal Teaterviten-skapelige Studier.
+Here, I am heading the Theatre History and Dramaturgy Research Group and I am a member editorial board of the double-blind peer reviewed journal Teaterviten-skapelige Studier.

-I am a steering committee member of the Centre for Historical Performance Practice (CHiPP), Aarhus University, Denmark, and member of the Editorial Board and book reviews editor of Nordic Theatre Studies.
+I am also steering committee member of the Centre for Historical Performance Practice (CHiPP), Aarhus University, Denmark.

 I hold a MA in Text and Performance (2005, King’s College London/Royal Academy of Dramatic Arts) and an MA in Theatre Studies for which I received the University of Copenhagen’s Gold Medal for the dissertation ‘Space and Visuality in the Drama Text’ (2007).
 In 2014, I completed my Ph.D. thesis entitled ‘The Theatre of Imagining: Imagination in the Mind – Imagination on the Stage’, published by Palgrave Macmillan in 2018 as the first comprehensive study of the cultural history of imagination in the context of theatre and drama.